Tax Implications of Taking Money from a Limited Company for Home office

 Working from home has become a norm after the outbreak of the Coronavirus pandemic.
 Nowadays, millions of people are working from home by using a spare part of their house.
-In this blog, we will talk about the tax implications of taking money from a limited company for turning a part of your home into an office.
+In this blog, we will talk about the tax implications of taking money from a limited company to turn a part of your home into an office.

 Some people might enjoy working online from their home office space.
 And there are a number of business options you can choose from.
 No matter what business you opt for, you need to consider whether your limited company can pay for it or not and what are the tax implications.